doublemcz/vhost-manager/README.md

 #### With docker
 Make an alias in .bash_aliases

-`alias vhost-manager="docker run -v /etc/nginx/sites-enabled/vhosts:/application/vhosts vhost-manager:latest php console"`
+`alias vhost-manager="docker run -v /etc/nginx/sites-enabled/vhosts:/application/vhosts doublem/vhost-manager php console"`

 then you can use